PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 ---

-* We’ve all been in this situation before: it \underline{seems ridiculous to have multiple nearly-identical versions} of the same document.
+* We’ve all been in this situation before: it <span style="color:red">seems ridiculous to have multiple nearly-identical versions</span> of the same document.

 * Some **word processors** let us deal with this a little better, such as Microsoft Word’s **Track** **Changes** or Google Docs’ **version** **history**.